mondejar/ecg-prediction-module/src/README.md

 Download from: https://www.csie.ntu.edu.tw/~cjlin/libsvm/

-Installation:
-Simply extract the *.zip* folder on the same dir.

 ### Boost libraries
 If the input signal has a different frequency sampling of 360 the *resample* function that uses the Boost libraries is needed.